difx/difx/sites/Haystack/ehtc/Readme-Cycle5.txt

 #
 # Make a copy for each band/track and customize the environment
 # variables at the top of the ENVIRONMENT section.
+#  v${vers}${ctry}  refers to the DiFX correlation output used
+#  p${iter}         refers to the polconvert iteration
+#  r${relv}         refers to the release name
 #
+# Cut and paste from this file (which is necessary to get started).
+# Once the fourfit control file is in hand, you can execute parts of
+# the file using true && { ... } or false && { ... } for partial runs.
+#
+# Post copies of this file and any grinding logs to $release/logs.
+#

 # ENVIRONMENT =====================
+# go to working host and cut & paste or pipe it:
+# cat this.logfile | ssh -2x host & disown
+# ---
-# go to working host and setup versioned tools -- different per site
+# setup versioned tools -- different per site
-to eht
-casadev   # alias that adds CASA 4.7.2 bin to PATH
+# script that adds CASA 4.7.2 bin to PATH
+source ~/lib/casa.setup
+#source /swc/difx/setup-DiFX-2.5.3.bash
 #source /swc/difx/setup-DiFX-2.5.2.bash
 #source /swc/difx/setup-DiFX-2.5.bash
 source /swc/difx/setup-difx.bash